Yashwanth15062004/QuizApp/README.md

 ### Installation

-* Clones the folder to your computer and open it in vs code or android studio(Android Studio is best).
+* Create a flutter based folder in android studio or vs code by the given command in terminal called Quizziz import the folders and files to that folder.

+   * flutter create Quizziz

 * We have our database online in the firebase using the google account of our own so no need to download anything for that.